-- 9.48 In the context of climate change, measures to increase the adaptive capacity of the proposed development and disaster risk reduction strategies can be developed with a view to reducing vulnerability and increasing its resilience.
-Significant incidents related to the climate change that affect operation of the proposed development should be recorded for future analysis. - 9.49 Based on a development vulnerability assessment (refer to Appendix 9-C), measures to improve the resilience of the project to extreme rainfall, flash flood, storms, and winds are required.
-Table 9-5 details specific mitigation measures for the proposed development relating to climate change adaptation.
+- 9.58 In the context of climate change, measures to increase the adaptive capacity of the proposed waste recovery facility and disaster risk reduction strategies can be developed with a view to reducing vulnerability and increasing the resilience of the planned development.
+Significant incidents related to the climate change that affect operation of the proposed waste recovery facility should be recorded for future analysis. - 9.59 Based on the development vulnerability assessment (refer to Appendix 9-B), measures to improve the resilience of the project to extreme rainfall, flash flood, storms, wildfires and winds are required.
+Table 9-5 details specific mitigation measures for the proposed waste recovery facility relating to climate change adaptation.